 Gaye Clark begins her TGC essay in appropriately pious fashion:

 For years I prayed for a young man I had yet to meet: my daughter’s husband.
 I asked the Lord to make him godly, kind, a great dad, and a good provider.
 I was proud of a wish list void of unrealistic expectations.
 After all, I knew not to ask for a college football quarterback who loved puppies, majored in nuclear rocket science, and wanted to take his expertise to the mission field.
 I was an open-minded mom.

 This white, 53-year-old mother hadn’t counted on God sending an African American with dreads named Glenn.

-From there, she breathlessly marvels at Glenn’s many good qualities as if this is the first time she’s ever seen them in a black person and she just wants to share the sheer novelty of this discovery with her fellow white people.
+From there, she breathlessly marvels at Glenn’s many good qualities.
+It feels as if this is the first time she’s ever seen them in a Black person and she just wants to share the sheer novelty of this discovery with her fellow white people.
 Then she earnestly outlines America’s onetime taboo against interracial marriage while managing to avoid ever mentioning that evangelicals had a big hand in creating and maintaining that taboo.

 Our intrepid explorer then tumbles into a listicle about how to cope with a family member’s interracial marriage.
-She even finds a little time to chide the folks who keep calling the racists in her group “bigots” (because the real dehumanization here, she asserts, is being called out for saying racist things) and to recount how she used to playfully wink at horrified church peers who were aghast at the relationship (because what’s funnier than that?).
+She even finds a little time to chide the folks who keep calling the racists in her group “bigots.”
+(Obviously, the real dehumanization here is being called out for saying racist things!)
+She also recounts how she used to playfully wink at horrified church peers who were aghast at the relationship.
+(For real, y’all, what’s funnier than that?
+HAW HAW!)

 be given cookies share her emotional journey with other racists to help them become enlightened like she is.